 For many years since HANA was introduced, I had quite a few people who had little experience with databases telling me (and anyone who would listen actually) how earth-shattering HANA would be.
 These bold statements were brought forth by people with often no experience with databases.
-It became evident to me through many conversations that the person often was simply repeating what they heard from SAP.
+Through many conversations, it became evident that the person often was repeating what they heard from SAP.
 But the problem was that SAP made statements about HANA and databases in general that were in error.

-What this taught me was that a sizable component of the population in enterprise software is willing to not only discuss things but be highly confident in presenting stuff for which they have no way of knowing if they are correct.
-It means that a significant component of those that work in SAP are faking knowledge.
+This taught me that a sizable component of the enterprise software population is willing to not only discuss things but be highly confident in presenting stuff for which they have no way of knowing if they are correct.
+It means that a significant component of those that work in SAP is faking knowledge.

 “You see Shaun, once we columnar in-memory databases are used for transaction systems, the entire BI system goes away.”

-Many of the statements by SAP executives or by SAP consulting partners seem very much like the Jimmy Kimmel Live segment called Lie Witness News.
+Many of the SAP executives’ statements or SAP consulting partners seem like the Jimmy Kimmel Live segment called Lie Witness News.
 I could describe it but see for yourself.

-Time to Admit You Don’t Know Wakanda Does Not Exist (and that HANA is not GroundBreaking)?
+Time to Admit You Don’t Know Wakanda Does Not Exist (and that HANA is not GroundBreaking)?cost

 The issue is a combination of dishonesty combined with the assumption that something must be real because it is presented and proposed by a large entity (in this case, the US military being in Wakanda).
 This happens all the time, and the people that recommend things without checking are often quite experienced.
 This is, of course, doubly a problem when consulting companies see jumping on whatever the new marketing freight train that SAP has as critical to meeting a quota.

-The upshot is that a vast number of people that repeated things about HANA without either having the domain expertise to know or without being bothered to check should be highly embarrassed at this point.
-And these are people in a position to advise companies, which is where the term “blind leading the blind” seems most appropriate at this moment.
+The upshot is that many people who repeated things about HANA without either having the domain expertise to know or without being bothered to check should be highly embarrassed at this point.
+And these are people in a position to advise companies, which is where the term “blind leading the blind” seems most appropriate.
 SAP customers need to know if Capgemini, Deloitte, Accenture, Infosys, etc…..were trying to get you to purchase and implement HANA.
 They had no idea what they were talking about or did not care what was real.
-They were, as required by the SAP consulting partnership agreement, and along with the sales quota incentives they have, repeating what SAP told them.
-And for nearly everything SAP proposed about HANA, they simply made it up.
+As required by the SAP consulting partnership agreement, they were, along with the sales quota incentives they have, repeating what SAP told them.
+And for nearly everything SAP proposed about HANA, they made it up.
 SAP not only made up the benefits offered by HANA, but they made up a fictitious backstory of how HANA was “invented,” as we covered in the article Did Hasso Plattner and Ph.D.’s Invent HANA?

-The rise of HANA leads to many people with only a cursory understanding of databases talking a lot about databases.
+HANA’s rise leads many people with only a cursory understanding of databases, talking a lot about databases.
 Naturally, their statements, promoted by SAP, had very low accuracy.
-With HANA moving back in SAP’s enormous deck of cards of SAP products, now the topic of databases can shrink down closer to the group of people that know something about them.
+With HANA moving back in SAP’s enormous deck of cards of SAP products, the topic of databases can now shrink down closer to the group of people who know something about them.